If you’re trying to open GeForce Experience on your Windows but it fails, and you’re seeing the error saying one of the followings:

 2) Select all the running NVIDIA tasks and click End task.

-3) Right-click on your GeForce Experience and click Run as administrator.
+3) Right-click on your GeForce Experience app icon and click Run as administrator.
 Check to see if it works.

-This problem could be caused by an old, missing or corrupted driver, the NVIDIA driver in particular.
-You need to verify that all your devices have the right driver, and update those that don’t.
+This problem could be caused by your old, missing or corrupted NVIDIA graphics card driver.
 If you’re not comfortable playing around with drivers manually, you can do it automatically with Driver Easy.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.

 You can update your drivers automatically with either the FREE or the Pro version of Driver Easy.
 But with the Pro version it takes just 2 clicks (and you get full support and a 30-day money back guarantee):

 2) Run Driver Easy and click Scan Now.
 Driver Easy will then scan your computer and detect any problem drivers.

 3) Click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro version – you’ll be prompted to upgrade when you click Update All).